Note: all donations will be considered part of the Imagine a Cure Campaign.

-- IWMF Lifeline, a contact listing for telephone and e-mail, is arranged by topic, and IWMF volunteers experienced in a particular topic will talk with callers on a one-to-one basis about their first hand experience and respond to questions.
+- IWMF Lifeline, a contact listing, arranged by topic, where IWMF volunteers experienced in a particular topic will talk with callers on a one-to-one basis about their own experience and respond to questions.

 - Free publications directed to you, your doctor, and your caregivers.
 Our publication list is regularly updated and expanded.
 See the IWMF Library for a complete list.

-- IWMF-Talk, an Internet e-mail list made available so that patients can communicate with each other about every aspect of WM and with experienced WMers who have been through a great deal and survived.
+- IWMF-Talk, an Internet e-mail list made available so that patients can communicate with each other and share their WM experiences.

-- DVDs of presentations about the various aspects and outcomes of standard and emerging treatments for WM patients.
+- DVD and YouTube presentations about the various aspects and outcomes of standard and emerging treatments for WM patients.
 The speakers are renowned scientists and clinicians from academia and cancer research centers.